Rejjak/imap-riyo/README.md

 $ npm install imap-riyo
 ```
 ## Introduction
 This library is providing a easiest functionality for parsing emails with simple ineterface using imap module.
-If the authentication will success, you will get the results on 'success' API call beased on your configuration.
+If the authentication will success, you will get the results on 'success' API call based on your configuration.

 Please go through the below example: